favourhut/what-happens-when/README.rst

 The following sections explain the physical keyboard actions and the OS interrupts.
 When you press the key "g" the browser receives the event and the auto-complete functions kick in.

 Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.

-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
+Most of these algorithms sort
+and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
 As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.

+The browser dynamically updates the UI (User Interface) to display the autocomplete suggestions, predictive text, or any other relevant information.
+This is usually done in real-time, with minimal delay, to provide a smooth user experience.

+The browser might also perform some security checks, such as scanning for phishing or malicious sites that start with "g" in your browsing history or bookmarks.

 The "enter" key bottoms out
 ---------------------------